Math 55: Discrete Mathematics

 Coursework

 The learning you are doing in this class takes place in a larger framework of school and life.
 Even if I am excited about teaching and you are excited about learning, work is not the most important thing, and sometimes life can take precedence.
-I can be somewhat flexible in accommodating requests for homework extensions and absences for other important events.
-Please make these requests 24 hours in advance, if possible.

 Similarly, ‘success’ by whatever measure is not the most important thing in this course either.
 Every assessment of your work in this class is a measure of progress, not a measure of promise.
 Joy, wonder, productive struggle, having your mind expanded—these are more important!